schollz/schollz.github.io.old/content/post/odd-one-out.md

 35. Are you vegetarian?
 No.
 36. Can you sew?
 Yes.

-If the math is right, and the assumptions are right, then you will never find another person that has answered the same way.
+If the math is right, and the assumptions are right, then you will never find another person that has answered the same way as I have.
+If you answer the questions, there is basically a zero chance that you will answer the same that I have and only a less-than-1% change than anyone on earth will answer the same I have.
 We are all the odd one out.

+## Short-list of rare questions

 Or answer Yes to any six of these questions: